roryl/zsx/README.md

 - Dissuades client side hydration which we consider an anti-pattern.
 - "Premature optimization is the root of all evil" - You don't need to spend time optimizing the performance of pages that are seldom used.
 - Caching of pages can be done server-side in a more robust manner

+The payload size of compressed HTML over the wire is not a significant factor in perceived latency compared to server response time and client side processing.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)